harterrt/harterrt/content/mozilla/cascading_metrics.md

 The leading metrics **describe a product strategy**.

-We've looked at a goal, thought deeply about the product, and decided on a strategy that will help us acheive that goal.
+We've looked at a goal, thought deeply about the product, and decided on a strategy that will help us achieve that goal.
-This decision making process should be informed by data, but it's probably not *driven* by data.
+This decision-making process should be informed by data, but it's probably not *driven* by data.
 It's **driven by product intuition**.

-A very common failure case is to skip over the "strategy" part of this process and hope our leading metric will just out of the data.
+A very common failure case is to skip over the "strategy" part of this process and hope our leading metric will just fall out of the data.
-We focus on finding analytical solutions to increasing our metric.
+We focus on finding analytical solutions for increasing our metric.
 Maybe we run some broad machine learning exploration to identify a leading metric.

 These approaches are only occasionally successful.